Enabling mixed-precision in spectral element codes: Introduction

 The energy consumption constraint for large-scale computing encourages scientists to revise the architecture design of hardware, linear algebra algorithms, and applications.
 The main idea is to make the computing cost sustainable and apply the \emph{lagom} principle (in Swedish: just the right amount), especially regarding working and storage precision.
 The gain in reducing and mixing precision brings not only faster time-to-solution but also a better energy footprint.
 Applications are relatively slow in picking the trend of energy-efficient computing due to their long-standing development (often over decades) and both complex and sophisticated codes with thousands, if not millions, of lines of code.
 Many applications share one thing in common: Most of their execution time is spent in a small set of computation kernels.

 In this article, we bridge the gap between algorithmic advances in mixed-precision numerical linear algebra and practical application development by leveraging state-of-the-art computer arithmetic tools.
-This work extends our previous PPAM conference paper~\cite{ppam-paper} on mixed-precision in Nekbone by not only addressing stagnation issues and clarifying the critical role of precision in gather-scatter communications but also by applying these insights to implement a mixed-precision version of Neko.
-Furthermore, we provide a detailed characterization of the energy and time-to-solution gains achieved on two supercomputing systems -- LUMI and MareNostrum 5 -- demonstrating significant improvements in both metrics.
+This work extends our previous PPAM conference paper~\cite{ppam-paper} on mixed-precision in Nekbone by not only addressing stagnation issues and clarifying the critical role of precision in gather-scatter operations~\cite{Deville-Fischer-Mund-2002} and global communications but also by applying these insights to implement a mixed-precision version of Neko.
+Furthermore, we provide a detailed characterization of the energy and time-to-solution gains achieved on two European flagship supercomputing systems -- LUMI and MareNostrum 5 -- demonstrating significant improvements in both metrics.

-Our main contributions are as follows:\\[-6mm] \begin{enumerate} \item We present a systematic methodology for enabling mixed-precision in CFD codes.
+Our main contributions are as follows:\\[-6mm] \begin{enumerate} \item We present a systematic methodology for enabling mixed-precision in CFD, specifically spectral element, codes.
 Using the computer arithmetic tool Verificarlo~\cite{Denis2016verificarlo}, we pinpoint key kernels for precision cropping.
 Verificarlo helps to identify precision issues but still requires expert validation.
 Verificarlo leverages Monte Carlo Arithmetic~\cite{parker97} and emulates variable precisions in order to simulate fluctuation in floating-point computations and evaluate the expected accuracy of the reduced precision computations.

-\item Our analysis of the Nekbone~\cite{nekbone} mini-application shows that running the preconditioned Conjugate Gradient (CG)~\cite{Saa03} solver in single precision while retaining double precision for critical operations -- such as global communication and preconditioning -- can reduce time-to-solution by up to 38\,\% and energy-to-solution by up to 2.8x on 40 MPI ranks, while resolving convergence stagnation issues.
+\item Our analysis of the Nekbone~\cite{nekbone} mini-application shows that running the preconditioned Conjugate Gradient (CG)~\cite{Saa03} solver in single precision while retaining double precision for critical operations -- such as global communication and preconditioning -- can reduce time-to-solution by up to 1.62x and energy-to-solution by up to 2.43x on 80 MPI ranks, while resolving convergence stagnation issues.

 \item We extend this mixed-precision strategy to the modern CFD application Neko.
-We demonstrate that using single precision for the solver with double precision for global reductions and key operations yields reductions of up to 29\% in execution time and up to 24\% in energy consumption across two different preconditioners.
+We demonstrate that using single precision for the solver with double precision for global reductions and key operations yields reductions of up to 1.3x in both execution time and energy consumption across two different preconditioners.

 \item Extensive profiling, roofline modeling, and experiments on three HPC systems, including LUMI and MareNostrum 5, validate our methodology and highlight energy-to-solution as a key performance metric in exascale computing.